 Pros of hypnotherapy for PTSD include:

-- Immediate results: People can oftentimes find immediate relief from PTSD symptoms when receiving hypnosis treatment.
+- Immediate results: People can often find immediate relief from PTSD symptoms when receiving hypnosis treatment.
 Even if symptoms temporarily return after a session, follow-up techniques such as focused breathing, progressive relaxation, and anchoring can be applied as needed.

 - Resolution of underlying issues: As mentioned before, PTSD has its roots in past traumatic experiences.
 Hypnosis alone or as an adjunct to other treatments can help the person resolve the psychological effects of traumatic memories.